GyoniA/AnomalyDetection/README.md

 ### Deep learning

 Artificial neural networks with a large number of layers can be useful for identifying anomalies in complex datasets, where other methods could not work well enough
+Some examples:
+- Autoencoders
+- Generative Adversarial Networks

+Advantages:
+- Can learn complex/high-dimensional relationships between features
+- Can detect novel anomalies
+- Can be used for a wide range of datasets that can be very large

+Disadvantages:
+- Can be harder to train and interpret
+- Can be computationally expensive
+- Requires a lot of data to train

+Used for complex/high-dimensional datasets, for example when working with images

+## Time Series based

+Time series based approaches focus on patters over time, where anomalies are defined as deviations from the normal patterns, such as spikes or drops in the data
+Some examples:
+- Autoregressive Integrated Moving Average (ARIMA)
+- Exponential Smoothing (ETS)
+- LSTM (Long Short Term Memory) based models

+Advantages:
+- Effective at detecting seasonal or cyclical patterns

+Disadvantages:
+- Sensitive to seasonal patterns

+Used for time series data, for example power consumption or network traffic

+## Graph based

+Graph based methods detect anomalies by analyzing the relationships and interactions between entities, often modeled as a graph
+Some examples:
+- Graph Convolutional Networks (GCN)
+- PageRank
+- Random Walks

+Advantages:
+- Can detect complex relationships between entities
+- Can capture both local and global patterns

+Disadvantages:
+- Can be computationally expensive
+- Requires well structured data

+Used by social media platforms, for example to detect fake accounts or suspicious behavior

 # Progress Report